Lectem/cpp-boilerplate/README.md

 -   If you don't already have your git repository setup
     -   Simply copy/paste the folder (without the .git folder) and run the createBoilerPlate.sh file.
 This will create an initial git commit and add the _required_ submodules.
--   Hack CMakeLists.txt and CTestConfig.cmake to change the project name
+-   Hack CMakeLists.txt and CTestConfig.cmake to change the project name, remove unnecessary parts/comments.
 -   Ready to go !

 The CI providers used and that might need some setup :